 Trump raises tariffs on Chinese goods as trade war escalates

 Earlier Friday, the president said he “hereby ordered” U.S. companies to seek alternatives to doing business in China.
-The White House did not cite what authority the president could use to force private businesses to change their practices.

 Trump’s latest escalation will impose a burden on many American households.
 Even before he announced an increase Friday, J.P.
 Morgan had estimated that Trump’s tariffs would cost the average household roughly $1,000 a year if he proceeded with his threats.